HandongHCI/HandongHCI.github.io/Courses/HFE_Essays.md

 - **Subtopic 3**: Explain the differences between the low-fidelity prototype and the high-fidelity prototype.

 #### Topic 10.
 Epilog
-Please share how you studied in this course, also how you worked in team.
-Which core concepts have your learned?
+Pblease share how you studied in this course, also how you worked on the team.
+Which core concepts have you learned?
 What have you earned from the activities of this class?
-What is new experience you have gotten in the course?
-How did you do through the course?
+What is the new experience you have gotten in the course?
+How did you do it through the course?
 How did you learn and experience?
-How did you acheive your initial goal?
+How did you achieve your initial goal?
 What is your next step in human-centered design, HF/E, HCI, or UX/UI areas?
 How could the earned knowledge and experiences be used in your future study or work?
 And do you have anything to share related to this course?
 - no page limit for this assignment